oxitocin/hex4a-blog/_posts/2025-11-01-HCTF2025-bussing-around.md

 **Challenge File:** `bussing_around.pcapng`
 ## Solution

-Knowing that this packet capture relates to an HMI, which is an ICS system - Interesting!
+From the challenge description, this packet capture relates to an HMI, which is an ICS system - Interesting!
 After opening the `.pcapng` in Wireshark, we're greeted with a bunch of [Modbus](https://en.wikipedia.org/wiki/Modbus) traffic (specifically MODBUS/TCP)

 ![](/assets/img/huntress2025/bussing-around/wireshark-cap-1.png)